ronkok/Hurmet/docs/manual.md

     * ¢`r∠θ`    The characters `/_` will auto-correct into ∠ and ¢`θ` is in radians.

-    Also, the character **°** is now a unit name.
+    Also, the character **°** is a unit name.
 So one can also write a polar notation as ¢`r∠θ°` and the phase angle will be unit-aware.
     The characters `ooo` will auto-correct into °